After suffering the death of a beloved, most of us see no possible way we can recover or ever again find any joy in living.

 - Do something for someone else.
 Volunteer to help others.

-- Talk about your loved one to friends and family; encourage them to speak your loved one’s name and share their favorite reminiscences with you.
+- Talk about your loved one to friends and family.
+Encourage them to speak your loved one’s name and share their favorite reminiscences with you.

+When all was said and done, Rich gained help from a number of sources and activities.
 Because Rich took steps to help himself through his darkest times, he was able to avoid severe health challenges.
 Today he is well and happy.
 He sits on the board of directors at Avow Hospice in Naples, FL, is President of Kiwanis, and has funded scholarships at his alma mater, Suffolk University and, in Lisa’s memory, at Florida Gulf State University.

 His boys aren’t little any more and have grown into strong, well-balanced, happy young men.
 Once again, Rich’s life is full, meaningful and happy.
 Despite the fact that he didn’t think that could ever be possible, the steps he took to help himself paid off in the most meaningful of ways.